-Dr. Ahmad has performed more than 1000 robotic surgeries, including robotic gastric bypass, robotic sleeve, robotic hernia procedure, robotic anti reflux procedure, robotic colon operations and robotic gallbladder surgery.
+Dr. Ahmad has performed more than 3,000 robotic surgeries, including robotic gastric bypass, robotic sleeve gastrectomy, robotic hernia procedures, robotic anti-reflux procedures, robotic colon operations and robotic gallbladder surgery.
 He is recognized in Long Island as one of the most advanced robotic surgeons in the country.
 Dr. Ahmad founded and is the director of the Robotic and Bariatric Surgery Center of Excellence at Mather Northwell Hospital.
 This is the only intuitive certified epicenter in Long Island for robotic bariatric surgery as of June 2020.

 Other General Surgery Procedures

 - Laparoscopic Hernia Repair